Popu (POPU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Popu Historical Price

-According to the latest data gathered on Popu live price page, the current price of Popu is 0.000006USD.
+According to the latest data gathered on Popu live price page, the current price of Popu is 0USD.
 The circulating supply of Popu(POPU) is

 - 24-hour0.00%$ 0$ 0$ 0